CRWR 6: INTRODUCTION TO CREATIVE WRITING

 Oliver, Mary.
 A Poetry Handbook.
 1994.

-Materials are to include one text from each of the two following areas:
+Materials are to include one text from each of the following areas:

-2. An anthology that contains poetry and short fiction, or two anthologies, each focusing on one of the genres
+2. An anthology that contains poetry and short fiction, or two anthologies, each focusing on one of the genres, or both a poetry collection and short story collection

 Types and/or Examples of Required Reading, Writing, and Outside of Class Assignments